HealthSamurai/documentation/tutorials/custom-search.md

 {% endtab %}
 {% endtabs %}

-We created 2 patients and 3 encounters, which linked to those patients.
+We created 2 patients and 3 encounters that are linked to those patients.

 ### SQL

-Aidbox uses PostgreSQL \(super advanced open-source DBMS\), which allows to express very complex queries.
+Aidbox uses PostgreSQL \(super advanced open-source DBMS\) which allows to express very complex queries.
 Let's try to implement our task in SQL queries.

-First of all let's try to obtain a list of patients.
-Go to `DB Console` of our box and run following code snippets
+First of all, let's try to obtain a list of patients.
+Access the `DB Console` of our box and run the following code snippets:

 ![DB Console](../.gitbook/assets/screenshot-2018-11-27-19.41.13.png)